couchbase/kv_engine/docs/protocol/del_with_meta.md

 **PROTOCOL_BINARY_RESPONSE_ENOMEM (0x82)**

-If the server is permenently out of memory
+If the server is permanently out of memory

 **PROTOCOL_BINARY_RESPONSE_ETMPFAIL (0x86)**